×

 If you are thinking about moving to Scheveningen, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Scheveningen can vary greatly depending on the type and size of the property.
 For instance, a one-bedroom apartment in the city center may cost around €1,200 per month to rent, while a three-bedroom apartment in the same area could be around €2,000 per month.
 If you're looking to buy property, the average price per square meter in the city center can be around €3,500.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat who made the move to Scheveningen.
+However, these prices can fluctuate based on market conditions and other factors," commented one expat who made the move to Scheveningen.

 Where should I setup a bank account in Scheveningen?